makzan/Beginning-11ty-and-Netlify-Static-Site-Course/index.md

+---
-# Beginning 11ty and Netlify Static Site
+title: Beginning 11ty and Netlify Static Site
+layout: layout
+---

 [→ Enroll into the course](/README/)